 Training Time: This is a two-day course; 14.0 hours, not including exam time, lunch, and breaks with 2 IICRC CEC’s earned

-- Exam fees are additional and must be paid at time of exam
+- Exam fees are additional and must be paid at

 - Exam fees are $65.00 USD per person and fees are payable directly to the IICRC